vthaing/nodejs-chatbox/README.md

 ## Backend (server folder)

-If you have docker installed on your machine just run the `docker-compose` file to setup the following images:
+If you have docker installed on your machine just run the `docker-compose` file to set up the following images:

 * Mongodb
 * Redis